 Areas of Research

 Our research in depression and anxiety is focused on a number of different areas.

 Genetic and Epigenetic Basis of Depression and Anxiety

-We have known for decades that depression and anxiety are highly heritable; however, it has been difficult to identify the specific genes that comprise this risk.
+We have known for decades that depression and anxiety are highly heritable through genetics; however, it has been difficult to identify the specific genes that comprise this risk.
 Epigenetic regulation, which controls the function of genes, contributes to this difficulty.
 We are pioneering studies of the genetic and epigenetic causes of depression and anxiety and producing novel information about disease pathogenesis, as well as resistance to these disorders (resilience).

 Neural Circuit Basis of Depression and Anxiety